Of Commerce, Counsel & the Coin

 Industrial Complex

-Transnational capital in the bearing of a stateless actor.
-The oldest of the three engines, the most powerful by some distance, and the one whose preferences now set the tempo for the rest.
+Transnational capital in the bearing of a stateless actor, the oldest of the three engines, the most powerful by some distance, and the one whose preferences now set the tempo for the rest.

 Founded